 Those normally associated with the surgical procedure being performed.

-.
-In posterior segment procedures in aphakic diabetic patients special care should be exercised to avoid using large amounts of Healon (sodium hyaluronate) .
+- In posterior segment procedures in aphakic diabetic patients special care should be exercised to avoid using large amounts of the Healon OVD.

-Care should be taken to avoid trapping air bubbles behind Healon (sodium hyaluronate) .
+Care should be taken to avoid trapping air bubbles behind the Healon OVD.

-Because Healon (sodium hyaluronate) is a highly purified fraction extracted from avian tissues and is known to contain minute amounts of protein, the physician should be aware of potential risks of the type that can occur with the injection of any biological material.
+Because the Healon OVD is a highly purified fraction extracted from avian tissues and is known to contain minute amounts of protein, the physician should be aware of potential risks of the type that can occur with the injection of any biological material.

 Because of reports of an occasional release of minute rubber particles, presumably formed when the diaphragm is punctured, the physician should be aware of this potential problem.
-Express a small amount of Healon (sodium hyaluronate) from the syringe prior to use, and carefully examine the remainder as it is injected.
+Express a small amount of the Healon OVD from the syringe prior to use, and carefully examine the remainder as it is injected.

 Additional Healon Information

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.